dudinda/Image-Processing/README.md

 <p> Thus, one may conclude that a normal distribution may represent better result regarding a uniform distribution on a group of underexposed images.</p>

 ***
+Introducing a front controller and http-context to accept a web request it may be possible to unify mvp, mvc and mvvm under the single abstraction.
+***

 ## Architecture